Getting Up to Snuff in London: The V&A and Harrods

 By Rick Steves

-Visiting the Gilbert Collection at its new home at the Victoria & Albert Museum in London, I fantasized about the most exquisite experiences in Europe.
+Visiting the Victoria & Albert Museum in London, I fantasized about the most exquisite experiences in Europe.
 Sir Arthur Gilbert's collection of hundreds of micro-mosaics and ornate snuff boxes would be right up there with the best of them.

 The micro-mosaics look like paintings at first.
 But squint through the magnifying glasses the museum provides, and you'll see a sea of pinhead-sized glazed and semiprecious cobbles, carefully placed to give shadow and texture.
 Many feature classic art treasures, including Venuses, the Three Graces, and multiple Madonnas and Children.
 These were souvenirs that 18th century English aristocrats took home after their "Grand Tours" of the Continent.

 After examining these tiny treasures, sniff out the snuff boxes.
 The brilliantly jeweled and gilded snuff boxes were popular gifts in the 18th century.
 The sniffing of powdered and scented tobacco was such an elaborate social ritual in the 18th century that high-fashioned aristocrats had a snuff box for every occasion.
 The highlight of the collection is Frederick the Great's set of five incredibly ornate snuff boxes, considered part of the crown jewels of Prussia.
 Frederick's are so diamond-encrusted that, floating in darkness but outlined by spotlight, they overexpose when photographed.